Cherif Mohamed Aly Aidara

 Cherif Mohamed Aly Aidara is a Senegalese-Mauritanian Shia religious leader who is known for his work on international development in West Africa.
 He is one of the primary Shia religious figures in Senegal and West Africa.

 Early life and family

 Of mixed Mauritanian and Fulani descent, Cherif Mohamed Aly Aidara was born in 1959 in Darou Hidjiratou, a village in Bonconto Commune, Kolda Region, southern Senegal that was founded by his father.
-His father is Cherif Al-Hassane Aidara, a Mauritanian man from the Al Lakhal branch of the Laghlal tribe of Mauritania who claims descent from Cherif Moulaye Idriss of the Idrisid dynasty, while his mother is Maimouna Diao, a Senegalese Peul (Fulani) woman from the Diao clan.
-As a Senegalese sharif, Aidara claims direct descent from the Prophet Muhammad (see silsila).
+His father is Cherif Al-Hassane Aidara, a Mauritanian man from the Al Lakhal branch of the Laghlal tribe of Mauritania who claims descent from Moulay Idriss of the Idrisid dynasty, while his mother is Maimouna Diao, a Senegalese Peul (Fulani) woman from the Diao clan.
+As a Senegalese sharif, Aidara claims direct descent from Muhammad (see silsila).

 After completing traditional Islamic education in Senegal, much of which was taught by his father, Aidara continued his education at the Alliance française in Paris, France.
 He is fluent in Arabic, English, French, Pulaar (Fulfulde), and Wolof.

 His brother Cherif Habib Aidara is the leader of Bonconto Commune.